darenc/zwift-php/README.md

 ## Getting started

 ### Composer package
-Use composer to install this ZwiftPHP package.
+Use Composer to install this ZwiftPHP package.

+Either add this to your `composer.json`:

 ```
 {